danielrbradley/presentations/slides/build-yourself-a-google.md

     [lang=js]
     var email = {
-      from: "bob@hotmail.com",
+      from: "stuart@minions.com",
-      to: "dan@gmail.com",
+      to: "kevin@minions.com",
       sentAt: "2015-06-25T16:52:35Z"
-      subject: "re: that thing"
+      subject: "re: what is it?"
-      body: "What's up?"
+      body: "It is a banana."
     };

 ' -